The Family Advocacy Center

 A typical family advocacy center combines many agencies and individuals into one facility.
 The center will house police, legal, medical, social service, substance abuse, housing, women’s advocacy, victim’s rights, and counselors in one facility.
 The Irving, Texas Family Advocacy Center defines itself as “one stop shopping for victims.”

 If you are facing allegations of Domestic Violence the time to act is now!
-Contact the Domestic Violence Defense Team at Stuckle & Ferguson.
+Contact the Domestic Violence allegation team at Stuckle & Associates PLLC.